 Our visit was a short one, but we packed a lot into the roughly 24 hours we had at this unique Cumberland Island Inn.
 Here are a few of our favorites.

-On our first afternoon we went for a long bike ride exploring the island and the Dungeness grounds.
-My inner history geek spilled out as read about the island’s inhabitants in the converted ice house and marveled at the turn of the century laundry.
+On our first afternoon, we went for a long bike ride exploring the island and the Dungeness grounds.
+My inner history geek spilled out as I read about the island’s inhabitants in the converted ice house and marveled at the turn-of-the-century laundry.

-Our second day we took a jeep tour to the north end of the island, learning about Robert Stafford, and his plantation.
-Although Stafford saw himself as a father figure to his slaves, after the civil war, these new freeman disassembled their homes and reassembled them as far north on the island as they could in a town they called simply, The Settlement.
+On our second day, we took a Jeep tour to the north end of the island, learning about Robert Stafford and his plantation.
+Although Stafford saw himself as a father figure to his slaves, after the Civil War, these new freeman disassembled their homes and reassembled them as far north on the island as they could, in a town they called simply, The Settlement.

-We peeked in the windows at Plum Orchard, one of the four build by Lucy Carneige.
-This one was for her son George.
+We peeked in the windows at Plum Orchard, one of the four homes built by Lucy Carnegie.
+This one was for her son, George.